mostafa-khamis/Currency/README.md

-Run project on docker
+**Run project on docker**
-  1- Add all projects in directory
+  - Add all projects in directory
-  2- Open CMD in this directory
+  - Open CMD in this directory
-  3- Run this command "docker compose up"
+  - Run this command "docker compose up"

 URLs to test:
 http://localhost:8000/exchange/USD/to/EGP